-\item A significative quantum specialization of $\VCcalcolo$ can be built starting from a sufficiently expressive host language $\host$, and a quantum ``tuning'' of a circuit description core in the style of $\icore^*$ from Example~\ref{ex:running2}, possible improving also its expressiveness.
-Once defined a quantum specialization of (a more expressive version of) $\VCcalcolo$, we plan to compare it with affirmed and influential languages such as $\qwire$ and $\ewire$.

-As a parallel task in the quantum setting, we are interested in develop Example~\ref{ex:dcpobrel}, focusing on pairs of enriched categories such as $(Dcpo_{\bot}, Rel)$.
-Thanks to the internal languages theorem, we plan to reverse the perspective in language design, extracting type systems backwards from the semantics as a basis for new and potentially interesting calculi.
+\item One can build a new quantum specialization of $\VCcalcolo$.
+We aim to start from a sufficiently expressive host language $\host$ and a quantum ``tuning'' of a circuit description core in the style of $\core^*$ (Example~\ref{ex:running2}), possibly improving its expressiveness.
+Once we have defined the quantum specialization of $\VCcalcolo$, we plan to compare it with other established and influential languages, such as $\qwire$ and $\ewire$.
+As a parallel task in this quantum setting, we are interested in further developments of Example~\ref{ex:dcpobrel}, focusing on pairs of enriched categories such as $(\DCPO_{\bot}, \REL)$.
+Thanks to the internal language theorem, we hope to reverse the perspective in language design, by extracting new type systems backward from the semantics.

 \end{itemize}